gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 - `emptyDir`
 - `csi`

-Here is an example of a configuration with multiple volume types:
+Example of a configuration with multiple volume types:

 ```toml
 concurrent = 4